lp-wan/archi/schc-architecture.md

 ~~~~
 {: #Fig-SCHCManagement title='Inband Management'}

+## SCHC Session Manager

+SCHC Session Manager provides the management of SCHC Instances, the SoR of each Instance and the dialog between hosts to keep the SCHC synchronization, and the establishment of SCHC sessions with peer nodes.

+The management of the SCHC Instances includes the capability for the end-points to modify the common SoR, by:

+   *  modifyng rules values (such as TV, MO or CDA) in existing rules,

+   *  adding or

+   *  removing rules.

+The rule management uses the CORECONF interface based on CoAP.
+The management traffic is carried as SCHC compressed packets tagged to some specific rule IDs.

 ### SCHC Data Model
-A SCHC instance, summarized in the {{Fig-Glob-Arch1}}, implies C/D and/or F/R and CORECONF_Management and SCHC Instances Rules present in both end and that both ends are provisioned with the same SoR.
+A SCHC Instance, summarized in the {{Fig-Glob-Arch1}}, implies C/D and/or F/R and CORECONF_Management and SCHC Instances Rules present in both end and that both ends are provisioned with the same SoR.

 ~~~~
         -----                                  -----